dahlia/fedify/docs/manual/federation.md

-As separate packages, [@fedify/redis] provides [`RedisMessageQueue`] class, which is a Redis-backed implementation for production use, and [@fedify/postgres] provides [`PostgresMessageQueue`] class, which is a PostgreSQL-backed implementation for production use.
+As separate packages, [@fedify/redis] provides [`RedisMessageQueue`] class, which is a Redis-backed implementation for production use, and [@fedify/postgres] provides [`PostgresMessageQueue`] class, which is a PostgreSQL-backed implementation for production use, and [@fedify/amqp] provides [`AmqpMessageQueue`] class, which is an AMQP broker-backed implementation for production use.

 Further details are explained in the [*Message queue* section](./mq.md).